Last Updated on August 21, 2023 by Grow with Bovees

 The recommended way to cut vine stumps is with a hand saw, and not a chainsaw, as the vines are too small and unstable.

 The thinner sections can be cut using pruning shears or lopping shears.

 Cut vine stumps that you see just above the ground level, and then pull out as much root as you can with a digging tool or shovel.

 You will probably not be able to dig out all of the roots, because of the extensive root systems, but try to get out as much as you can.

-After you pull the roots out, immediately treat with a natural herbicide, or a commercial herbicide carefully, which should kill what’s left of the buried root system.
+After you pull the roots out, immediately treat with a natural herbicide, or a commercial herbicide carefully, which should make sure that the buried root system will eventually die.

 Final Thoughts on How to Eradicate Wild Grape Vines

 Killing wild grape vines does take a fair bit of effort and patience.
 You can apply any of the aforementioned control methods, but you will have to pull up the roots that have anchored into the ground to prevent new shoots appearing, and then apply some type of natural or chemical herbicide.

 Be sure to protect any nearby tree or desired plant before using any chemicals and remember that the birds see their fruits as food.